Games designers had a sneak peek at their competition when they unveiled their prototypes for the UK’s Tranzfuser competition.

 “We saw impressive work from all three teams,” said Brunel games design lecturer Mario Michaelides.
 “A Loaded Teaspoon impressed visually as well as with its breadth and depth.
 The visual effects in Drift really stood out.
 And Slime Time Studios impressed with its lovely slime visuals and humour.”

 The hard work culminates in September when the 23 teams showcase their work at EGX 2017, the UK’s biggest consumer games event.
-They’ll pitch their prototypes to a panel of games industry experts to win £25,000 from the UK Games Fund.
+They’ll pitch their prototypes to a panel of games industry experts to win up to £25,000 from the UK Games Fund.

 “All three teams have a really good chance to succeed, and are making great progress, Mario added.
 “It was good to see a prototype from everyone considering it’s only been four weeks.
 And they are all enjoying the process – which is important because their goal isn't just to make a game but to establish a studio.
 Whatever happens at EGX, they should all have a sound platform to launch their careers into the industry.”